Filipinos in the San Francisco Bay Area

 The San Francisco Bay Area is the second most populous region for Filipino Americans.
 Filipino Americans make up 4.6% of San Francisco’s population.
 There is a large Filipino population in Daly City.

-San Francisco is the city with the second largest number of Filipinos in the United States after Los Angeles.
-According to the Pew Research Center study in 2019, there are an estimated 310,000 Filipinos in San Francisco.
+The San Francisco Bay Area is the metropolitan area with the second largest number of Filipinos in the United States after the Los Angeles metropolitan area.
+According to the Pew Research Center study in 2019, there are an estimated 310,000 Filipinos in the San Francisco Bay Area.